apetrovYa/docker_ee_solution_briefs/README.md

 8. Then build the HTML from the base directory of the repo and make sure it builds without errors.

     ```bash
-    make clean;make html
+    make clean && make html
     ```

 There is a Sphinx configuration file in your directory named conf.py.

- It includes base configuration shared by all Solution Briefs from the common/config.py file.
+ It includes the common/config.py file which contains the base configuration shared by all Solution Briefs.

  Do not modify the config.py in this repo's `common` directory as it is shared by every Solution Brief and contains definitions so all of the Solution Briefs look the same when formatted to HTML or PDFs.

  You should not need to modify the conf.py file in your own directory unless you want to build a PDF.